Brazilian Portuguese Website Localization and E-Business

 - The government has been working on digital inclusion programs, such as funding Internet cafés, to help the lower income groups gain access to the Internet.

-Insights into Brazilian Consumer Values
+Insight into Brazilian Consumer Values

 - Vanity: Brazilians place high value on appearance.
 "Looking good" is an integral and important aspect of Brazilian culture.